ykunisato/paper-r-jp/README.md

 - openssl              :                Toolkit for Encryption, Signatures and Certificates Based on OpenSSL
 - openxlsx             :                Read, Write and Edit XLSX Files
 - packrat              :                A Dependency Management System for Projects and their R Package Dependencies
-- papaja               :                Prepare reproducible APA journal articles with R Markdown
 - parsedate            :                Recognize and Parse Dates in Various Formats, Including All ISO 8601 Formats
 - pbapply              :                Adding Progress Bar to 'apply' Functions
 - pbivnorm             :                Vectorized Bivariate Normal CDF
 - pbkrtest                             Parametric Bootstrap and Kenward Roger Based Methods for Mixed Model Comparison
 - pillar               :                Coloured Formatting for Columns
 - pingr                :                Check if a Remote Computer is Up
-- pixiedust            :                Tables so Beautifully Fine-Tuned You Will Believe It's Magic
 - pkgbuild             :                Find Tools Needed to Build R Packages
 - pkgconfig            :                Private Configuration for 'R' Packages
 - pkgdown              :                Make Static HTML Documentation for a Package